 Grant-related enquiries should be sent to email@example.com.
 Enquiries may also be directed to Fund Officer Timo Vuorisalo and Secretary Anniina Majanlahti-Binaku.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2021 were announced at the latest on May 11th.
+The grant decisions of the January round of applications 2022 will be announced at the latest on May 24th.
 Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn after May 18th.
+The grants can be withdrawn from May 11th.